-If you want to stop your dogs nail from bleeding quickly styptic powder is the way to go.
-Styptic powder works as both a topical anesthetic and antihemorrhagic agent that helps ease pain and stop bleeding.
-It’s what professional groomers & veterinarians use, and it stops most bleeding in 30 seconds or less.
+If you want to stop your dogs nail from bleeding styptic powder is your best bet.
+It’s the quickest and most efficient method.
+Styptic powder works as both a topical anesthetic and antihemorrhagic agent.
+It helps ease pain and stop bleeding.
+It’s what professional groomers & veterinarians use, and it stops minor bleeding in 30 seconds or less.

 How to stop your dogs nail from bleeding with styptic powder:

 - Apply the styptic powder directly to your dogs bleeding nail with a moistened cotton applicator